drewm27/speakerrankings/index.md

 ---

-**Find the perfect speaker for your needs.** Speaker Ranking provides comprehensive, unbiased rankings of 528 battery powered portable Bluetooth speakers, powered bookshelf speakers, and passive home speakers, more than any other review site.
-Updated February 09, 2026.
+**Find the perfect speaker for your needs.** Speaker Ranking provides comprehensive, unbiased rankings of 527 battery powered portable Bluetooth speakers, powered bookshelf speakers, and passive home speakers, more than any other review site.
+Last updated February 09, 2026.

 ## Why Speaker Ranking is Different